basil1408/EECE5644_Assignment_1/README.md

         class posterior probabilities p(L = l|x) for l = 1, 2.
 Demonstrate the decision boundary you found earlier in these visualizations. <br/>
 Q5: Write code that takes in N, n, mu, and covariance matric and produces N samples of independent and identically distributed (iid)
     n-dimensional random vectors [x1,x2,....,xN] drawn from N (mu,Covariance) using the linear transformation technique applied to samples     of z N(0, I).<br/>
+Question 5 An edited code containig a few more lines of comments is uploaded in order to explain the error one might encounter while running the code.
+The error arises because of improper covariance matrix being given as input